Stamped Concrete in Cleveland

 Who doesn't want great looking flooring?
 If you are aiming for a dramatic impression on your drives, patios, pool decks, sidewalks, or interior flooring - a stamped concrete floor is the way to go.
 This flooring material is good for accentuating your house or building without spending a lot.

-Various Designs of Stamped Concrete
+Various Designs of Stamped Concrete in Cleveland and Akron

 Stamped concrete starts with pouring slab concrete for driveways, walkways, patios, etc., and then impressing the concrete with patterns and textures before it is fully dry.
 Stamped concrete uses textures that duplicate many different surfaces such as cobblestones, brick, pavers, wood, seashells, and more.
 Pigment is usually added to stamped concrete to further duplicate the look of the pattern.
 Some advantages to stamped concrete are no weeds can grow through the “cracks” since the cracks are only impressions in the concrete, also stamped concrete is not susceptible to heaving and uneven surfaces like bricks and pavers are since there are no real joints.
 We will take into consideration the surrounding areas or your dwelling so that we can come up with the most cohesive design.
 Of course, the last say is up to you - so we will provide you with several options that you can choose from.